kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 ```

 After doing this, the script will "find" the previous backup directory correctly and use it for "hard links" to files which haven't changed since that backup.

+### 2023-08-19

+The script now has a *list* of default locations for where to store backups.
+Currently this list is:

+* `/Volumes/rm2-backups/`
+* `$HOME/rm2-backups/`

+I added this because I'm figuring out how to store my tablets' backups in an encrypted macOS disk image, which gets mounted as `/Volumes/rm2-backups/` *when* it's mounted.
+This allows me to store the backups on a shared network disk, so no matter which computer I run `rm2-backup` on, the backups are stored on the shared disk at home.

 ## Background